adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 You guess it, it's just an additional stack to run !

-Let's do `sudo mkdir /mnt/storage-pool/gitea`

-Then create a new `gitea` stack :
+Do `sudo mkdir /mnt/storage-pool/gitea` and create a new `gitea` stack :

 {{< highlight host="stack" file="gitea" >}}